 Even if you’re on rough terrain, it’s not going to take a toll on your feet.
-You can hike in any condition and the shoes are going to hold up to anything you throw at them.
+With this lightweight shoe you can hike in any condition and the shoes are going to hold up to anything you throw at them.

 The Merrill Moab is our top pick for the best hiking shoes for Men.

 - Molded sockliner for a better comfort and fit